How to wear your face masks safely.

 We looked at three different designs during the development stage but settled on one which has two layers of cotton fabric with a non-woven middle layer.

-For the early part of my nursing career I was a sister in the operating theatres of a busy Manchester hospital.
+For the early part of my nursing career I was a Sister in the Orthopaedic Operating Theatres of a busy Manchester hospital.
 I used to wear masks all day at work so I know how important it is for them to be comfortable.

 This influenced my decision to make it possible to remove the elastic without damaging the face mask.
 This is not a common feature of masks currently on the market but it is one that we think is important to improve flexibility of fit.